setms/book/docs/examples/gdpr/index.md

 # Example: supporting GDPR

-Here we show an example of the method in detail.

 In this example, a company owns several apps that consumers use.
 Since the company operates in the European Union, it must follow the GDPR regulation.
 Among other things, this regulation grants EU citizens the right to have companies delete their data.